RMcCann11/cbwa_ca2/README.md

 ***
 ### Removing the entire content of the /usr/share/nginx/html folder: ###
 As per [knoldus] (https://blog.knoldus.com/deployment-with-docker-in-ionic/), our app will be served from the '/usr/share/nginx/html' folder.

 As per retrieving the content of my app from GitHub, we can use the rm command to delete files.
 Furthermore as per [geeksforgeeks] (https://www.geeksforgeeks.org/rm-rf-command-in-linux-with-examples/#:~:text=When%20you%20combine%20the%20%2Dr,contents)%20without%20prompting%20for%20confirmation.), "when you combine the -r and -f flags, it means that you recursively and forcibly remove a directory (and its contents) without prompting for confirmation".

+### Copying our project files to the /usr/share/nginx/html folder: ###
+As per [educba] (https://www.educba.com/docker-copy-command/), the docker COPY command can be used to copy files or folders.
+Furthermore, as per [stackoverflow] (https://stackoverflow.com/questions/66353510/what-is-from-used-in-copy-command-in-dockerfile#:~:text=%22You%20can%20use%20the%20COPY,copies%20the%20artifact%20from%20there.%22), we can use the --from flag to copy from a seperate image, in our case build.

+As per changing working directory to '/app/mobdev_ca3-main', the project files were placed in /app/mobdev_ca2-main when we downloaded them from GitHub and as per building our application for deployment, the command 'npm run build --prod' appended /www to this path hence we are copying '/app/mobdev_ca2-main/www/' to the folder from which our app will be served namely '/usr/share/nginx/html/'.